Anarchist Exclusion Act of 1903: Enforcement

 The impact of the law was slight.
 The Commissioner-General of Immigration reported that from the time the law took effect in 1903 to June 30, 1914, a total of 15 anarchists were denied entry to the US.
 He reported that four anarchists had been expelled in 1913 and three in 1914.

 In October 1903, immediately following a speech given by the British anarchist John Turner at the Murray Hill Lyceum in New York, Bureau of Immigration officials arrested him and found a copy of Johann Most's Free Society and Turner's speaking schedule, which included a memorial to the Haymarket Martyrs.
 That was enough evidence to order his deportation.
 Emma Goldman organized a Free Speech League to contest the deportation.
 She recruited Clarence Darrow and Edgar Lee Masters to defend him.
 After Goldman organized a meeting at Cooper Union of those opposing the deportation, a New York Times editorial argued in favor of the Act and the deportation of Turner.
 It referred to the people at the meeting as "ignorant and half-crazy dreamers" and declared that it was the country's "right - in the belief of Congress and of many, probably of most, Americans', it makes it our duty - to exclude him."

-Darrow and Masters presented their defense of Turner before the US Supreme Court.
+Darrow and Masters presented their defense of Turner before the US Supreme Court in United States ex rel.
+Turner v.
+Williams.
 They argued that the law was unconstitutional and that Turner was merely a "philosophical anarchist" and therefore not a threat to the government.
 Chief Justice Melville Fuller wrote the Court's decision holding that the Bill of Rights does not apply to aliens, and Congress had the right to deny entry to anyone whom it deemed a threat to the country.
 Turner became the first person deported under the act.